Nukesor/blog/content/telegram-file-ids/index.md

 +++
-title = "The mystery of Telegram's file ids" description = "A debugging story about data loss and some weird behavior of one of my bots" date = 2019-08-15
+title = "The mystery of Telegram's changing file ids" summary = "A debugging story about weird behavior of one of my bots, data loss, and telegram's peculiarities." date = 2019-08-15

 # If the section variable `sort_by` is set to `weight`, then any page that lacks a `weight` will not be rendered.